Recent Industrial Logo Design

 Industrial Logo Design Explained

-The main elements are shapes, symbols, color, space, text, and font.
+The main elements are shapes, symbols, color, space, text, and fonts.
 Each component conveys a marketing message and influences your customers’ perception of your brand.
-For logo design, it’s especially important to incorporate these elements so they are usable across a variety of media formats, from printed materials, web interfaces and mobile apps, to different forms of marketing and promotional materials.
-In a nutshell, make your logo simple, memorable, and versatile.
+It’s especially important to incorporate these elements so they are usable across a variety of media formats, from printed materials, web interfaces and mobile apps, to different forms of marketing and promotional materials.
+In a nutshell, make your design simple, memorable, and versatile.

 Symbols and Shapes in Logo Design

-Symbols are an excellent source for any logo design inspiration.
+Symbols are an excellent source for any design inspiration.
 The NASA logo superimposes the agency’s acronym across a blue sphere with a scattering of stars and dots to represent galaxies.
-The logo is memorable and reinforces NASA’s mission.
+It is memorable and reinforces NASA’s mission.

-Perhaps the best example of combining shapes and symbols into an instantly recognizable and highly impactful logo is the Chevron Corporation.
+Perhaps the best example of combining shapes and symbols into an instantly recognizable and high impact logo is the Chevron Corporation.
 The company name, Chevron, placed above two stacked chevrons into a shield shape, projects safety, reliability and a sense of history.
-The two chevrons reinforce the brand name, and the simple design of the logo conveys a straightforward, no-frills corporation that gets things done.
+The two chevrons reinforce the brand name, and the simple design conveys a straightforward, no-frills corporation that gets things done.